stream-utils/raw-body/README.md

 - `encoding` - The requested encoding.
   By default, a `Buffer` instance will be returned.
   Most likely, you want `utf8`.
-  You can use any type of encoding supported by [StringDecoder](http://nodejs.org/api/string_decoder.html).
+  You can use any type of encoding supported by [iconv-lite](https://www.npmjs.org/package/iconv-lite#readme).

-  You can also pass `true` which sets it to the default `utf8`
+You can also pass a string in place of options to just specify the encoding.

 `callback(err, res)`: